11 Things To Do in Pawhuska, Oklahoma

 4. Tallgrass Prairie National Preserve

-Tallgrass Prairie National Preserve, which celebrates its 20th birthday this year, is the largest protected stretch of tallgrass prairie found in in North America.
+Tallgrass Prairie National Preserve is the largest protected stretch of tallgrass prairie found in in North America.
 While the continent was once home to 170 million acres of tallgrass prairie, now only 4 percent remains.
 Enjoy a visit to the 11,000-acre preserve, and bring your hiking boots and fishing poles.
 Stop by the visitors' center for information on self-guided tours, exhibits, and hiking trails.
 Keep your eyes peeled; you might even see a herd of bison roaming the landscape.

 Planning a trip to Oklahoma?
 Say hi to The Pioneer Woman for us, and set aside some time to take in the best of Pawhuska.
 It's a treasure.